National Cancer Institute

 Pain during the final hours of life can usually be controlled.

 Opioid analgesics work very well to relieve pain and are commonly used at the end of life.
 Some patients and family members worry that the use of opioids may cause death to occur sooner, but studies have shown no link between opioid use and early death.
-See the PDQ summary on Cancer Pain for more information about opioids.
+For more information about opioids, see Cancer Pain.

 Cough at the end of life can be treated in several ways.